 If you love the sound of this project then why not get involved?

 By establishing at least ten new ‘Street Bands’ – these are bands consisting of all types of acoustic instrument played in street processions and community events.
 They are fun, informal, and highly accessible to varied abilities and instruments.
 Open to all, regardless of age, ability, instrument or training, they bring people together, to make music together.
 Think horns, think percussion, think dancing, think New Orleans, feel hot-blooded Latin musical passion with a distinctly Aussie twist.
 Great examples of some of Victoria's existing such bands are the Morwell Drum Circle and Havana Palava.
-New groups will be started, each with their own style, and they will become part of a network of such bands sharing tunes, instrumental skills, and leadership skills through workshops and website discussions, all culminating in an inaugural Street Band Festival.
+New groups have been started, each with its own style, and they have become part of a network of such bands sharing tunes, instrumental skills, and leadership skills through workshops and website discussions.
+And all this culminated in the inaugural Street Band Festival in May 2017.